PieterDePauw/biome-plugin-no-use-client/packages/biome-plugin-no-use-client/PUBLISHING.md

 ## Publishing Process

-The publishing workflow is streamlined using the `np` tool, which is already configured.
+The publishing workflow is streamlined using the `release-it` tool, which provides reliable version/tag synchronization for monorepo packages.

 ### Step 1: Navigate to Package Directory
 ```bash
 cd /Users/pieter/GitHub/biome-plugin-no-use-client/packages/biome-plugin-no-use-client
 ```

-### Step 2: Run Tests (Optional - np will do this automatically)
+### Step 2: Run Tests (Optional - release-it will do this automatically)
 ```bash
 pnpm test
 ```